GLOBAL MARKETS-Dollar starts 2018 in doldrums, European stocks groggy

 Brent crude oil futures ended the year with a 17 percent rise, while U.S. crude climbed 12 percent on strong demand and declining global inventories.

-In emerging Europe, Hungary’s Purchasing Managers’ Index (PMI) recorded its strongest December on record, Czech data was at the highest since 2011 while Turkey’s reading rose for a 10th straight month.

-“Some of the PMIs have been really strong and in central/eastern Europe we have seen some of the strongest numbers on record.
-So it looks like 2017 ended on a strong note in growth terms and that’s translating into better sentiment on markets,” said William Jackson at Capital Economics.

-Additional reporting by Wayne Cole in Sydney and Sujata Rao in London; Editing by Catherine Evans
+Additional reporting by Wayne Cole in Sydney; Editing by Matthew Mpoke Bigg